dpretet/vim-cheatsheet/README.md

     ;    repeat above, in same direction
     ,    repeat above, in reverse direction

-[Vim-Sneak](https://github.com/justinmk/vim-sneak) is a nice add-on to Vim, close to f/F/t/T but using two characters.
-Definitly deserve a try!

 Treat yourself!
 To learn vim, loose the habit to use arrow keys in normal mode:

 ```vim